nicksstapleton/blog/_posts/2023-12-26-12-days-of-logos.md

 ---
 title: "🎄 12 Days of Logos + Free Books!"
-excerpt: "Best of 2023 Books sale and more"
+excerpt: "Best of 2023 books sale and more"
 tags:
   - Logos
 header: